Basic must-have tools for DIYers

 Tip: The screwdriver bits come in different lengths, which is handy, but I admit to grabbing the long ones first.
 So if you find a kit with just the long ones, you won’t miss the short at all.

 Compound miter saw

-If you only could have one saw, this would be the one.
+If I only could have one saw, a compound miter saw would be the one I choose.